polent/b/content/blog/FullStackVSFullLifecycleEngineering/FullStackVSFullLifecycleEngineering.md

 The tech landscape's evolution demands more than Full Stack Engineering's breadth, often leading to average outcomes.
 Full Lifecycle Engineering, emphasizing depth and subject matter expertise, ensures long-term quality and success in complex projects.

-## Introduction:
+## Introduction

 In the dynamic world of modern web development, the contrast between Full Stack and Full Lifecycle Engineering is becoming stark.
-Full Stack Engineers, while versatile, increasingly face challenges in delivering depth, impacting areas like web design, performance, and SEO.
+Full Stack Engineers, while versatile, increasingly face challenges in delivering depth, impacting areas like web design, performance, and SEO but also other Non Functiona Requirements.
 This post delves into these roles amid shifting industry demands.

 ## Full Stack Engineering